bouvet/bouvet-developer-survey/docs/GETTING_STARTED.md

 docker-compose up -d
 ```

-> Install lazydocker TUI to inspect the running containers.
+> Install lazydocker TUI to administrate the running containers.
-> This is useful to start and stop containers as well
+> This is very useful to start, stop and debug containers.
-> as viewing logs.

 ```
 brew install lazydocker